Full 2014 Volkswagen Passat Review

 The strongest engine available on the Passat is a 3.6-liter V6, which churns out 280 hp and 258 lb-ft of torque.
 It's optional on the SE and SEL, and the DSG automated manual transmission is standard.
 In Edmunds testing, a Passat 3.6 accelerated from zero to 60 mph in 6.4 seconds -- quick for this class.
 EPA-estimated fuel economy is 23 combined (20 city/28 highway).

 Standard safety features for the 2014 Volkswagen Passat include antilock disc brakes, traction and stability control, front side airbags, and front and rear side curtain airbags.
 In the event of a crash, the onboard computer automatically cuts off the fuel supply, unlocks the doors and turns on the hazard flashers.
 A rearview camera is standard on SE and SEL models.
 VW's new Car-Net telematics system, standard from the Wolfsburg model on up, includes automatic crash notification, roadside assistance, remote vehicle access, stolen vehicle location and geo-fencing (which allows parents to set boundaries for teenage drivers).
 A Car-Net smartphone app lets owners control many of these functions on the go.

 In government crash testing, the Passat scored a perfect five out of five stars overall, with five stars for frontal impact protection and five stars for side crash protection.
 Similarly, the Insurance Institute for Highway Safety awarded the Passat its top score of "Good" for frontal moderate-overlap, side-impact and roof-strength tests.
-The Passat received the Institute's second-highest rating of "Acceptable" in the new small-overlap frontal-offset crash test.
+The Passat received the Institute's second-highest rating of "Acceptable" in the small-overlap frontal-offset crash test.